-On December 12, 2022, Mayor Bass declared a homelessness emergency in the City of Los Angeles, specifically stating that the Mayor "declare[s] the existence of a local emergency and direct[s] all Divisions of the Emergency Operations Organization (EOO) and all other City Departments to take necessary steps for the protection of life, health and safety in the City of Los Angeles."
+On December 12, 2022, City of Los Angeles Mayor Bass declared a homelessness emergency in the City of Los Angeles.
+She specifically stated that she "declare[s] the existence of a local emergency and direct[s] all Divisions of the Emergency Operations Organization (EOO) and all other City Departments to take necessary steps for the protection of life, health and safety in the City of Los Angeles."
 (City of Los Angeles, Dec.
 12, 2022.)
 The Mayor's declaration discussed how the homelessness crisis created a dramatic unanticipated impact on the population, and how it displaced people even greater than major hurricanes and earthquake events, all of which are emergencies requiring prompt action to avoid clear and imminent danger to the displaced populations.
+The City Council ratified the declaration.
+(CF No. 22-1545.)